dfelinto/blender-manual/manual/render/freestyle/view_layer/line_style/strokes.rst

 .. _bpy.types.FreestyleLineStyle.gap:

 Gap 1, 2, 3
-   Length of the specified gap for dashed lines
+   Length of the specified gap for dashed lines.